juremaj/track2p/docs/gui.md

 - Averaging bin size : to smooth the plot raster data through events over defined time intervals.
 - vmin and vmax parameters allow to adjust the contrast

-Below  an example of a raster plot generated with the t-sne algorithm, sorted on last day and 10 averaged
+Below  an example of a raster plot generated with the t-sne algorithm, sorted on last day and 10 averaged (neuronal recording of a mouse for 7 days)

 ![ex_raster.png](media/plots/ex_raster.png)